-3.23 The automotive sector is undergoing diversification away from traditional car sales and aftermarket products towards on-demand mobility services, connectivity services and feature upgrades.47 A 2017 study of 14 major automotive companies found that 12 had launched mobility service, with some announcing partnerships with ride-hailing companies.48
+3.23 The automotive sector is undergoing diversification away from traditional car sales and aftermarket products towards on-demand mobility services, connectivity services and feature upgrades.
+47 A 2017 study of 14 major automotive companies found that 12 had launched mobility service offerings either as a pilot or full service, with some announcing partnerships with ride-hailing companies.
+48